nakamasato/mysql-operator/README.md

 # MySQL Operator

-This is a Kubernetes operator created with go-based operator-sdk, which manages MySQL databases, schema, users, permissions for existing MySQL clusters.
+This is a go-based Kubernetes operator built with [operator-sdk](https://sdk.operatorframework.io/docs/building-operators/golang/), which manages MySQL databases, schema, users, permissions for existing MySQL clusters.
 This operator DOES NOT manage MySQL cluster like other MySQL operator.

-This operator is created to automate manual operation to manage MySQL cluster.
+## Versions

+- Go: 1.15+
 ## Components

 - `MySQL`: MySQL cluster